theweboftrust/wot.id-public-docs/01_Project_Overview_And_Principles.md

 #### The Fundamental Concept

-wot.id enables users to store **all digitalized aspects of their existence** as atomic data points on the IOTA Tangle.
+wot.id enables users to store **all digitalized aspects of their existence** as atomic data points on IOTA Rebased mainnet.
 The primary driver is **data sovereignty**: users are not walled in or dependent on any company—including wot.id itself—to access their data.

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│  ATOMIC DATA POINT (stored on IOTA Tangle)                      │
+│  ATOMIC DATA POINT (stored on IOTA mainnet)                     │
 │  ┌───────────────────────────────────────────────────────────┐ │
 │  │  value: "31 mg/dl"           ← The actual data            │ │
 │  │  trust_value: +85            ← How reliable/verified      │ │